 Watchtower reached for its usual method of using fear to convince members.
 Transplants were said to involve demonic influence, referring to quotes that a spirit guided the first heart transplant.

 "In this regard the weekly, Scope, went on to say; "Did a spirit guide Dr. Chris Barnard's hand during the historic heart transplant operation several weeks ago? ...
 A former member of Dr. Barnard's heart surgery team ... had often seen a spirit figure standing behind Dr. Barnard during operations in the hospital theatre. ...
 'But that's "Klein Oupatjkie," Chris Barnhard's late father!' was the immediate reaction."
 Awake!
 1968 Jun 22 p.15

 A further fear tactic was to warn that a transplant could change the personality of the recipient.

 "A peculiar factor sometimes noted is a so-called 'personality transplant.'
 That is, the recipient in some cases has seemed to adopt certain personality factors of the person from whom the organ came."
 Watchtower 1975 Sep 1 p.519

-This pronouncement meant that a Jehovah's Witness could not accept a kidney transplant, a cornea transplant, bone marrow, skin, or anything else taken from another person.
-This has led to loss of lives that simple operations could have saved.
+This pronouncement against transplants meant that Jehovah's Witnesses could not accept a kidney transplant, a cornea transplant, bone marrow, skin, or anything else taken from another person.
+This led to loss of lives that simple operations could have saved.
 It was reiterated in 1968 Awake!
 June 8, in which almost the entire magazine was devoted to the Watchtower view of medical procedures.